Opentrons/ot3-firmware/README.md

 This can end up being quite a lot of hex files scattered in various subdirectories, so if you run `cmake --install` cmake will helpfully copy them all to the `dist/` subdirectory for you.
 You can change where it installs by changing `CMAKE_INSTALL_PREFIX`.

+The `--install` command will now helpfully build the manifest required for firmware update.
+That means that you can do `cmake --build --preset=firmware-g4 --target firmware-applications`, then `cmake --install ./build-cross --component Applications` and then you'll have everything you need in `dist/applications` to do firmware update, so you can do `scp ./dist/applications/* robotip:/usr/lib/firmware/` and get things restarted.
+This is not currently integrated into cmake because the robot ip is a runtime argument which is hard to get cmake to want to do.

 ## Working with CMake

 This project uses cmake as a build and configuration system.
 It uses [cmake presets](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) to ease remembering commands.
 It requires at least CMake 3.20 (to support build presets) to run.